 This course provides a study of the major developments in the history of Christianity from the early Church to the eve of the Reformation.
 Emphasis is placed on the growth of Christian doctrine.
-Meets the general studies core requirement in God's Word and the Christian Response (Doctrine).
+Meets general studies core doctrine requirement for God's Word and the Christian Response.
 Prerequisites: 3 UBBL units, CMIN 108; or instructor's permission